Skip to main content

 • Database software: SQL Server, PostgreSQL, and NoSQL.

-The R programming language is one of the most popular languages amongst statisticians, so it is highly likely that you will need to know this language to land a job as a statistician.
+The R programming language is one of the most popular languages amongst statisticians, so you will likely need to know this language to land a job as a statistician.
 However, depending on the industry, specialized software like SAS and SPSS are a requirement (this is common in certain research institutions and governments).

 Statistician soft skills